STRATEGIC FOR THE FUTURE

 Professor in the Earth Science department at McGill University

-Scandium Canada Ltd. is currently developing one of the world’s largest primary sources of scandium, with the aim of contributing to global efforts toward reducing carbon emissions.
+Scandium Canada Ltd. is currently developing one of the North America’s largest primary sources of scandium, with the aim of contributing to global efforts toward reducing carbon emissions.

 The company is listed on the Toronto Stock Exchange (TSX-V: SCD), has completed a PEA in 2022, has a current mineral resource estimate (2025) and is moving forward with the preparation of a pre-feasibility study for the project.

-Located in Nunavik, Quebec, the Crater Lake project covers an area of 47 km², including the TG Zone, which extends over 4.5 km² and is one of five mineralized zones identified on the property.
+Located in Nunavik, Quebec, the Crater Lake project covers an area of 47 km², including the TG Zone, one of five mineralized zones identified on the property.
 In 2022, the company completed a preliminary economic assesment and is currently progressing towards a pre-feasibility study expected in June 2026.

 The province of Quebec is a respected mining jurisdiction that values environmental stewardship and the well-being of local and First Nations communities.
 Scandium Canada’s flagship Crater Lake project is located 200 km northeast of Schefferville, within a region that includes the commun interest territories of the Naskapi First Nation and Inuit.
 Scandium Canada common recognizes that the First Nations communities and the Innus commitees on the territory have aboriginal and treaty rights.